astronomer/docs/learn/templating.md

 ('[', '1', ',', ' ', '2', ',', ' ', '3', ']')
 ```

-This is not going to work, so you must tell Jinja to return a native Python list instead of a string.
+This rendered string won't work, so you must tell Jinja to return a native Python list instead of a string.
 Jinja supports this with Environments.
-The [default Jinja environment](https://jinja.palletsprojects.com/en/3.0.x/api/#jinja2.Environment) outputs strings, but you can configure a [NativeEnvironment](https://jinja.palletsprojects.com/en/3.0.x/nativetypes/#jinja2.nativetypes.NativeEnvironment) to render templates as native Python code.
+The [default Jinja environment](https://jinja.palletsprojects.com/en/3.0.x/api/#jinja2.Environment) outputs strings, but you can configure a [NativeEnvironment](https://jinja.palletsprojects.com/en/3.0.x/nativetypes/#jinja2.nativetypes.NativeEnvironment) to render templates as native Python code with the `render_template_as_native_obj` argument on the DAG class.

-Support for Jinja's NativeEnvironment was added in [Airflow 2.1.0](https://github.com/apache/airflow/pull/14603) with the `render_template_as_native_obj` argument on the DAG class.
-This argument takes a boolean value which determines whether to render templates with Jinja's default Environment or NativeEnvironment.
-For example:

 ```python
 def sum_numbers(*args):